Frequently Asked Questions

 Q: How long once I'm at the Tuller House before I'm able to go visit my family?

-A: There is a 30 day limited movement policy.
-Individuals are not allowed to get passes until they've been in the house for 30 days.
+A: There is a 30 - 45 day limited movement policy.
+Individuals are not allowed to get passes until they're in phase II of the program.

 Q: Can my family come visit while I'm at the Charles Christian Tuller House?